Lowri Roberts

-Lowri Roberts (born 18 October 1997 in Bodelwyddan) is a Welsh professional squash player.
+Lowri Roberts (born 18 October 1997) is a Welsh professional squash player.
 As of May 2024, she was ranked number 87 in the world.
-She won the 2023 PSA de Normandie.
+She reached a career high ranking of 84 in the world during March 2025.

+Biography

+In 2023, Roberts became the Welsh champion after winning the title at the Welsh National Squash Championships.

+In February 2026, Roberts won her second PSA title after securing victory in the St James Open during the 2025–26 PSA Squash Tour.